 Basement Bedroom Ceiling Height Requirements

 The rules provide that the minimum height for existing habitable rooms is 6 feet 4 inches (1931 mm).
-Before 2015, the state only allowed for a minimum ceiling height of 7 inches, which meant that houses built in the 1960s whose ceilings were below 7 inches couldn’t comply or get permits for their basement bedrooms.
-Still, if you are constructing a new building, you’ll have to abide by the 7-inch minimum height for your basement bedroom.
+Before 2015, the state only allowed for a minimum ceiling height of 7 feet, which meant that houses built in the 1960s whose ceilings were below 7 feet couldn’t comply or get permits for their basement bedrooms.
+Still, if you are constructing a new building, you’ll have to abide by the 7-foot minimum height for your basement bedroom.

 Room Size Including Floor Space and Width